Canton's RECYCLING QUALITY Improvement Program

 Canton's Curbside Automated Recycling Program

+Canton's curbside collection uses 64-gallon carts.
+The larger carts are equipped with lids to promote a cleaner community and have wheels to make getting recyclables to the curb easier and more convenient.
 Carts should be placed on your driveway apron and not in the street.
-They should also be placed on the opposite side of your drive from your refuse, leaving at least 6” around the cart so the mechanical arm on the truck can easily fit around the cart.
+They should also be placed on the opposite side of your drive from your refuse, leaving at least 6 inches around the cart so the mechanical arm on the truck can easily fit around the cart.
 Hinges and handles should face towards your residence with the lifting bar facing the street.
 View more information on proper cart placement (PDF).

 On non-collection days carts should be stored inside your garage or under your carport.
 If you do not have a garage or carport or do not have adequate room, then please store it beside your residence.
 Your Home Owner's Association may have additional rules about placement that you will need to comply with.